yuosif-gamal/E-Commerce-Product-management-System/README.md

     * Utilize Swagger/OpenAPI for interactive API documentation, making it easy to test and understand available endpoints.

 ## Testing
-The E-Commerce application includes various tests to ensure the system works as expected.
-Here’s how to run and understand the different types of tests:
+The E-Commerce application includes various tests to ensure the system works as expected:

 1. **Unit Tests**
     * **JUnit 5:** Used for writing and executing unit tests.